|Nippon Piston Ring (6461)|

 Piston rings are required to provide wear resistance, material strength, heat resistance, heat conductivity, and oil retention capacity to ensure the optimal performance and durability of engines.

-With regards to the characteristics required to piston rings, development of piston rings with low friction construction, thinner width, new surface treatment processes, highly durable and low-cost materials is being conducted.
-At the same time, development and proposal of optimal design technologies using its tuning technic are also being promoted.
+With regards to the characteristics required to piston rings, development of piston rings with low friction construction, thinner width, new surface treatment processes, highly durable and low- cost materials is being conducted.
+At the same time, development and proposal of optimal design technologies using its tuning technic is also being promoted.

 Nippon Piston Ring is one of only few companies that have the ability to stably manufacture and supply piston rings, which, as you may see, require extremely advanced technological capabilities, and are able to consistently develop revolutionary technologies.

 <Camshafts>Camshafts are a part designed to open and close the valves for each cylinder in piston engines.
-Nippon Piston Ring has the original technology for a special camshaft called assembled sintered camshafts, which are lightweight, highly resistant to contact pressure and capable of adopting a wide variety of designs.
-They are used by SUBARU in all of its self-manufactured engines, as well as used by truck manufacturers, which require highly durable products.
-Moreover, Honda Motor Co., Ltd. has selected Nippon Piston Ring camshafts to be used in its sports car.
+Nippon Piston Ring has the original technology for a special camshaft called assembled sintered camshafts, which are lightweight, high resistance to contact pressure and capable of adopting a wide variety of designs.
+They are used by Fuji Heavy Industries in all of its self-manufactured engines, as well as used by truck manufacturers, which require highly durable products.
+Most recently, Honda Motor Co., Ltd. has selected Nippon Piston Ring camshafts to be used in its new model of NSX sports car.

 ◎ CustomersNippon Piston Ring supplies piston rings and valve seat inserts to all Japanese automobile manufacturers.

 The products supplied by the Company are extremely important in improving the performance of engines and require high levels of technical expertise.
 In recent years, the need to improve fuel consumption and to seek alternative fuels due to the growing importance of environmental issues has contributed to expanded sales to Audi/VW, Ford, General Motors and other non-Japanese automobile manufacturers.
-In fiscal year 2016, the company started supplying piston rings to Renault and Harley Davidson, and valve seat inserts to Shanghai Automotive Industry.
+Most recently, the company has started to supply piston rings to Harley Davidson.

 <Manufacturing and Sales Facilities>